IcyEndymion004/Inventory-Shards/README.md

 Video Link to how it works
 https://www.youtube.com/watch?v=JKmBERLnpoE

+This is a ready to go plugin were ever you download it from

 # Known Errors

 If You dont fill out the command fully It well error So like if you just do /giveshard that well error im working around it maybe in my next patch